Echinococcus

 The egg hatches in the digestive system of the intermediate host, producing a planula larva.
 It penetrates the intestinal wall and is carried by bloodstream to liver, lung, brain, or another organ.
 It settles there and turns into a bladder-like structure called hydatid cyst.
 From the inner lining of its wall, protoscoleces (i.e. scoleces with invaginated tissue layers) bud and protrude into the fluid filling the cyst.

 After the death of the normal intermediate host, its body can be eaten by carnivores suitable as definitive hosts.
 In their small intestines, protoscoleces turn inside out, attach, and give rise to adult tapeworms, completing the lifecycle.
 In humans, the cysts persist and grow for years.
-They are regularly found in the liver (and every possible organ: spleen, kidney, bone, brain, tongue and skin) and are asymptomatic until their growing size produces symptoms or are accidentally discovered.
+They are regularly found in the liver (and every possible organ: spleen, kidney, bone, brain, tongue, breast and skin) and are asymptomatic until their growing size produces symptoms or are accidentally discovered.
 Disruption of the cysts (spontaneous or iatrogenic e.g. liver biopsy) can be life-threatening due to anaphylactic shock.

+Rarely, cystic echinococcosis may involve the breast.
+A 2024 case report described hydatid disease of the male breast in a 46-year-old man, in whom the diagnosis was suspected on ultrasonography and subsequently confirmed by fine-needle aspiration cytology and histopathology.
+Ultrasonography demonstrated detached internal membranes resembling the “water-lily sign” classically described in hydatid disease.

 Cysts are detected with ultrasound, X-ray computed tomography, or other imaging techniques.
 Antiechinococcus antibodies can be detected with serodiagnostic tests – indirect fluorescent antibody, complement fixation, ELISA, Western blot, and other methods.